 When handing cards over to pay for a meal or goods, make sure you never let it out of your sight.
 It only takes a second for a dishonest shopkeeper to collect all the data from your card.

-One way to ensure you're not completely cleaned out, should you fall victim to the skim, is to keep a separate account for travelling that you only top up as needed.
+One way to ensure you're not completely cleaned out, should you fall victim to the skim, is to keep a separate account for traveling that you only top up as needed.

 One of the more bizarre and ingenious heists we've heard of involves a bus, a suitcase and a contortionist.